lor-enz/doctorbox-covid-notify/README.md

 ```
 ## How to use ##

+Open check.config and insert your e-mail server settings so the script can send out emails, instructions are inside the file.

 Run the file with python and give it 5 arguments in the correct order.
 The arguments are:
 * an email adress, that will be used to notify you when a result is available.